javapathfinder/jpf-core/docs/gsoc/GSoC-2019-Project-Ideas.md

 # Project Ideas

 Please note that this list is not exclusive.
-If you have other ideas and topics related to JPF, please let us know on the [JPF Google group](https://groups.google.com/forum/#!forum/java-pathfinder).
+If you have other ideas and topics related to JPF, please let us know on our [Discord server](https://discord.gg/sX4YZUVHK7).
 A possible proposal template can be found at the bottom of our GSoC page: [[JPF Google Summer of Code 2019]].

 ### JPF Infrastructure